-If multiple networks are selected in the profile picker for the same post, any mentions applied default to Twitter only.
+If multiple networks are selected in the profile picker for the same post, any mentions applied default to X only.

 Can I mention or tag LinkedIn or Facebook Personal profiles in Compose?

-You can’t mention LinkedIn and Facebook personal profiles.
-You can only mention business/company pages.
+You can mention LinkedIn personal profiles if they follow your Page.
+You can’t mention Facebook personal profiles, only business/company Pages.
 This is due to restrictions from the networks.